Los Angeles Car Accident Statistics

 In Los Angeles, numerous individuals are injured or killed in automobile accidents, despite the city’s efforts to reduce traffic accidents through its “Vision Zero” policy which was implemented in 2016.
 The stated goal of the policy is to reduce the number of traffic injuries in the city, ultimately reaching zero traffic fatalities by 2025.
 So far, it may have had the opposite effect as the number of accidents and fatalities continue to rise.
 That’s the bad news.
 The good news that automobile accident victims can recover damages by pursuing a personal injury lawsuit.

 J&Y Law Firm routinely represents car accident victims in L.A. and has a proven track record of obtaining meaningful compensation for our clients.
-If you or a loved one has been injured in an accident that was not your fault, we will aggressively fight for your rights so that you can focus on recovering and moving on with your life.
+If you or a loved one has been injured in an accident that was not your fault, our personal injury attorneys will aggressively fight for your rights so that you can focus on recovering and moving on with your life.

 The Grim Statistics